 The Board may grant a leave of absence upon the request of a teacher for reasons of professional development or for other reasons not otherwise herein provided or which are provided for in the Family and Medical Leave Act.
 In determining whether to grant any such leave, the Board shall consider:

-- A. The past performance of the teacher; - B. The staffing needs and other requirements of the District; - C. The length of service of the teacher; and - D. The purpose or purposes of the leave.
+- A. The teacher's past performance;

+- B. The staffing needs and other requirements of the District;

+- C. The teacher's length of service; and

+- D. The purpose(s) of the leave.

 SECTION SEVEN: LEAVE ADMINISTRATION